rubenhortas/rubenhortas.github.io/_posts/2024-01-21-configuring-neovim-as-python-ide.md

 ---

 I have to admit it, [Neo]vim is my editor for everything.
 I started using [Vim](https://www.vim.org) in college, and we have been together since those, but, since a time ago, now as its fork [Neovim](https://neovim.io).
 Do I have to edit a file?
 [Neovim](https://neovim.io).
 Do I have to do a bash script?
 [Neovim](https://neovim.io).
 Do I have to do a little python script?
 [Neovim](https://neovim.io).

-[Vim](https://www.vim.org) and [Neovim](https://neovim.io) are very lightweight, very powerful.
+[Vim](https://www.vim.org) and [Neovim](https://neovim.io) are very lightweight and very powerful.
 [Vim](https://www.vim.org) comes installed in (almost) every linux distro, and they are very convenient to use via ssh.

 Although for medium or large python projects my favorite IDE is [Pycharm](https://www.jetbrains.com/pycharm/) (I really love [Pycharm](https://www.jetbrains.com/pycharm/)), for small and fast (or no so fast scripts) I preffer neovim or vim, depends on which one is installed.

 The point is that, while I was coding some python scripts, above all using new libraries, I missed some features provided by a IDE.
-Features I was used to in [Pycharm](https://www.jetbrains.com/pycharm/), as autocomplete and linting (analze source code to flag programming errors, bugs, stylistic errors).
+Features I was used to in [Pycharm](https://www.jetbrains.com/pycharm/), as autocomplete and linting (analzing source code to flag programming errors, bugs, stylistic errors, etc.).
 So, I decided it was time to configure [Neovim](https://neovim.io) to improve my python experience.

 ## Base configuration